i0brendan0/pokecrystal2/README.md

 * Sonic Boom will now show its Japanese animation in battle.
 Cause why would they change it in the first place...?
 * Magnet Bomb has been added to the available moves.
 Only Magnemite and Magneton learn it so far.
 * Sweet Honey has been added into the game.
 It now is a hold item that can be used to increase the chance of catching a Pokemon.
 * The main pocket of the bag is increased to 50.
-Now you won't always have to run back to the PC to deposite items you don't need.
+Now you won't always have to run back to the PC to deposit items you don't need.
+* 10 TMs will be given out if they are picked up by the player or given to the player from an NPC.

 List of things left to do
 * Update Pokemons' stats to the latest Gen.
 * Add more Egg moves.
 * Add more Level Up moves.
 * Add more TM moves.
-* Add Gen 1 starters, Legendary Birds, Mew, and Mewtwo into the game to be caught.
+* Add starters, Legendary Birds, Mew, and Mewtwo into the game to be caught.
 * Update all trainers' Pokemon with newly aquired moves.
 * Edit certain trainers' Pokemon to fit better with other edits.
-* 10 TMs will be given out if they are picked up by the player or given to the player from an NPC.

 List of things I want to do but might not be able to
 * Add a Move Relearner